MSK-MOI/functional-network-analysis/README.md

 mvn clean package
 ```

 For the above you need a [Maven](https://maven.apache.org/) installation.
+Maven works on Windows and Unix/MacOS.

 The `.nbm` file created somewhere in a `target` folder can be loaded directly into Gephi as a new plugin.
 You can select 'FNA Plot' from the 'Topology' category of filters.